kragen/derctuo/reuleaux.md

 primitive state of the archaeological science; he claims "carriages" are known from the oldest times, while in fact they seem to postdate even such recent artifacts as the Great Pyramid.

+His account here of Watt's parallel motion is sticking with me.
+I keep thinking about it.

 General Outlines
 ----------------